CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_transcriptdiffexpression/pipeline/Simulation.rst

-In the following plot, the log2 fold difference between the total ground truths and the total estimated counts is show at different levels of transcript "uniqueness".
+In the following plot, the log2 fold difference between the total ground truths and the total estimated TPM is show at different levels of transcript "uniqueness".
 Absolute log2 fold differences greater than 1 are plotted at -1 or 1 respectively and shown in red.
 The "uniqueness" of a transcript is quantified by identifying the